grafana/grafana/docs/sources/administration/team-management/index.md

 ## Before you begin

-- Ensure that you have either organization administrator permissions or team administrator permissions (Create a team, Grant team member permissions, Remove a team member, View a list of teams)
+- Ensure that you have either organization administrator permissions or team administrator permissions
-- Make a plan for which users belong to which teams and the permissions team members receive (Create a team, Grant team member permissions, Remove a team member, View a list of teams)
+- Make a plan for which users belong to which teams and the permissions team members receive
-- Ensure that you have organization administrator permissions (Add a team member, Delete a team)

 ## Create a team